-But the financial aid never came, as the United Nations declined their support, and one of the astronauts, a 16 year old girl, got pregnant and had to quit.
-That is how the heroic initiative turned into an exotic episode of the African history, surrounded by wars, violence, droughts and hunger.
+But the financial aid never came as the United Nations declined their support, and one of the astronauts, a 16-year-old girl, got pregnant and had to quit.
+So the heroic initiative turned into an exotic episode of African history, surrounded by wars, violence, droughts and hunger.

-Now, with my personal projects, I respect the basis of the truth but allow myself to break the rules of veracity trying to push the audience into analyzing the patterns of the stories we consume as real.
+Now, with my personal projects, I respect the basis of the truth, but allow myself to break the rules of veracity trying to push the audience into analysing the patterns of the stories we consume as real.

 Afronauts is based on the documentation of an impossible dream that only lives in the pictures.
 I start from a real event that took place 50 years ago, and rebuild the documents, adapting them to my personal imagery.